Spirent/iTest-assets/Libraries/DUTs/Community/di_ADB/README.md

 new_APN | The value of the new APN new_APN_protocol | If desired, pass in a new_APN_protocol: IPV4, IPV6, IPV4V6.
 Leave as NA to make no changes.
-device_id | The deviceId of the Android device - usually from getDevices rooted | true: this UE is rooted
-false: this UE is not rooted
-carrier_name | The carrier name to change in the telephony database
+device_id | The deviceId of the Android device - usually from getDevices rooted | true: this UE is rooted<br>false: this UE is not rooted carrier_name | The carrier name to change in the telephony database
 ### shellChangeAPN
 Change the APN of the handset to the specified value - note that the APN carrier type must exist in the database